Helping Clients Find Their Spouses’ Hidden Assets

 Our lawyer routinely works with forensic accountants, business valuation experts and tax specialists to find and properly value all assets.

 Texas law requires that the parties in a divorce disclose all assets.
 They are then valued and equitably divided between the parties as part of a just and right division of the community estate.
 A dishonest spouse will sometimes find very creative ways of dissipating marital assets before the divorce.
-It takes an aggressive and creative lawyer like C. “Luke” Gunnstaks to counter these kinds of actions.
+It takes an aggressive and creative lawyer like Mr. GUNNSTAKS to counter these kinds of actions.

-Contact a Dallas and Plano Fraud and Property Division Attorney
+Contact A Plano Fraud And Property Division Attorney

 If hidden assets are discovered after a divorce is finalized, those assets can be divided by subsequent court order.
 This is only allowed in certain circumstances and within certain time limits.
 An experienced, knowledgeable lawyer can help you uncover and retrieve assets in this type of situation.